Flows of $\mathrm{G}_2$-structures on contact Calabi--Yau $7$-manifolds: Introduction

 If we instead consider $\epsilon\to\infty$ in Theorems \ref{thm:Laplacian.coflow.cCY} and \ref{thm:Laplacian.flow.cCY}, we appear to obtain a degenerate solution to the flow, which is only defined for non-negative times for the coflow and for non-positive times for the flow.
 Again, in the quasi-regular setting, this would be equivalent to expanding the circle fibres to infinite size (usually interpreted as becoming lines) over the Calabi--Yau 3-orbifold base. \end{remark}

 When $M$ is compact, we can describe the singularities of our flow solutions in terms of Definition \ref{dfn:sing.types}.

-\begin{theorem}[Singularities of the Laplacian flow and coflow] Suppose we are in the setup \eqref{eq: standard setup} and $M$ is compact. \begin{itemize} \item[(a)] The Laplacian coflow solution in Theorem \ref{thm:Laplacian.coflow.cCY} has an infinite-time Type IIb singularity, unless the transverse metric on $\cD_0$ is flat, in which case it has an infinite-time Type III singularity. \item[(b)] The Laplacian flow solution in Theorem \ref{thm:Laplacian.flow.cCY} has a finite-time Type I singularity. \end{itemize} \end{theorem}
+\begin{thmx}[Singularities of the Laplacian flow and coflow] Suppose we are in the setup \eqref{eq: standard setup} and $M$ is compact. \begin{itemize} \item[(a)] The Laplacian coflow solution in Theorem \ref{thm:Laplacian.coflow.cCY} has an infinite-time Type IIb singularity, unless the transverse metric on $\cD_0$ is flat, in which case it has an infinite-time Type III singularity. \item[(b)] The Laplacian flow solution in Theorem \ref{thm:Laplacian.flow.cCY} has a finite-time Type I singularity. \end{itemize} \end{thmx}

 \begin{remark} This theorem gives the first examples of compact solutions to the Laplacian coflow which have an infinite-time Type IIb singularity.
 It also provides the first compact solutions to the Laplacian flow which have a finite-time singularity, and the first Type I singularity which is \emph{not} a soliton.
-Such finite-time singularities are not yet known to occur in the Laplacian flow for \emph{closed} $\gt$-structures on compact manifolds, which moreover are not expected to be Type I because there are no compact shrinking solitons in this setting. \end{remark}
+Finite-time singularities are not yet known to occur in the Laplacian flow for \emph{closed} $\gt$-structures on compact manifolds, which moreover are not expected to be Type I because there are no compact shrinking solitons in this setting. \end{remark}

 In Section \ref{sec: Hitchin.flow} we study the Hitchin flow for the natural coclosed $\gt$-structures on cCY 7-manifolds, and obtain the following result.